 |17 January 2016||Other Incidents|

 On January 17, 2016 (Sunday), a baby boy was born on the ship.
 The baby was named Benjamin Brooklyn.
 The woman (Johanna, of German origin) went into labor 3 weeks early.
-Curious fact is, that in the boy’s birth certificate in the field “place of birth” is written “at sea”.
+A curious fact is, that in the boy’s birth certificate in the field “place of birth” is written, “at sea”.

 Similar “baby born at sea” incident also occurred on the Royal Caribbean ship Independence Of The Seas in 2015 (September).